Moviment Graffitti

-Moviment Graffitti is a left-wing, anarchist, radical environmentalist, non governmental organisation, and pressure group in Malta.
+Moviment Graffitti is a left-leaning, environmentalist, non governmental organisation, and pressure group in Malta.

 Moviment Graffitti promotes an amalgamation of leftist sociopolitical ideas, mainly human rights, equality, environmentalism and anti-fascism.
 It was founded in 1994.

 History

 Founded in 1994, the movement has maintained a central message promoting anti-racist, socially liberal and environmental sustainability ideologies despite a regular turnover of activists throughout three decades.

 Journalist and former member James Debono describes the movement as "playfully left wing, anti-racist, socially liberal and largely focused on land use issues", listing French philosopher Louis Althusser and the musical activists Rage Against the Machine as influences in the movement's early formation and inspiring members' counterculture-based sense of identity.

 In the 1990s, members largely relied on leaflets and pamphlets distributed at the University of Malta campus to communicate, as later captured in Guze Stagno's novel Inbid ta’ Kuljum and in Karl Schembri's Il-Manifest tal-Killer.
 Both Stagno and Schembri are former members of the organisation.

 The organisation initially used the premises of the defunct Maltese Communist Party in Strait Street, Valletta.

 Current prominent members of the movement include Andre Callus (since the early 2000s) and sociologist Dr Angele Deguara.
 Ex-prominent members of the movement include LGBTI and pro-Palestine activist Alex Caruana.